-The Lynchburg College Board of Trustees named four new board members during its February 19-20, 2010 meeting, including Yong Kim of South Korea, LC’s first international board member.
+The University of Lynchburg Board of Trustees named four new board members during its February 19-20, 2010 meeting, including Yong Kim of South Korea, LC’s first international board member.

 Yong Kim, a resident of Seoul, South Korea, earned two degrees from LC – a BA in management in 1991 and an M.Ad. in personnel management in 1993.
 He graduated from Heritage High School in Lynchburg.
 Kim is vice president of external cooperation for Konyang University, which was founded in 1991 by his father, Hi Soo Kim.
 The university, with locations in Nonsan and Daejeon, was built by the senior Kim with proceeds from his eye clinics.